 Emergence regime is a key factor structuring this (and other) intertidal biotopes.
-Increased emergence may reduce habitat suitability for characterizing species through greater exposure to desiccation and reduced feeding opportunities for the barnacles and other filter feeders including spirorbids, barnacles, sponges and anemones which feed when immersed.
-Semibalanus balanoides is less tolerant of desiccation stress than Chthamalus barnacles species and changes in emergence may, therefore, lead to species replacement and the development of a Chthamalus sp. dominated biotope, more typical of the upper shore may develop.
-It should be noted that moisture from wave surge is considered important in maintaining faunal abundance (Connor et al., 2004).
-Changes in emergence may therefore eventually lead to the replacement of this biotope to one more tolerant of desiccation.
+Increased emergence may reduce habitat suitability for characterizing species through greater exposure to dessication and reduced feeding opportunities for the barnacles and other filter feeders including spirobids, barnacles sponges and anemones which feed when immersed.
+Semibalanus balanoides is less tolerant of dessication stress than Chthamalus barnacles species and changes in emergence may therefore lead to species replacement and the development of a Chthamalus sp. dominated biotope, more typical of the upper shore may develop.
+Records suggest that, typically, above this biotope the community may grade into a red algal dominated community (AudCla), where light allows (Connor et al., 2004).
+Changes in emergence may therefore eventually lead to replacement of this biotope to one more typical of the upper cave walls.

-Decreased emergence would reduce desiccation stress and allow the attached suspension feeders more feeding time.
+Decreased emergence would reduce dessication stress and allow the attached suspension feeders more feeding time.
 Predation pressure on barnacles and limpets is likely to increase where these are submerged for longer periods and to prevent colonisation of lower zones.
 Semibalanus balanoides was able to extend its range into lower zones when protected from predation by the dogwhelk, Nucella lapillus (Connell, 1961).
-Mobile species present within the biotope would be able to relocate to preferred shore levels.
-Where decreased emergence leads to increased abrasion and scour while immersed, the removal of fauna may lead to this biotope reverting to the more barren LR.FLR.CvOv.ScrFa.
+The mobile species present within the biotope, including Patella vulgata, isopods and Littorina spp. would be able to relocate to preferred shore levels.
+Where decreased emergence leads to increased abrasion and scour while immersed, the removal of fauna may lead to this biotope reverting to the more barren LR.FLR.CvOv.BarCv.